ZcashFoundation/zebra/book/src/dev/rfcs/0012-value-pools.md

 }
 ```

-### Changes to `zebra-state/src/service/finalized_state.rs`
+#### Changes to `zebra-state/src/service/finalized_state.rs`

-First we add a column for all the pools: transparent, sprout, sapling, orchard
+First we add a column for all the pools: transparent, sprout, sapling, orchard:

 ```rust
 rocksdb::ColumnFamilyDescriptor::new("value_pools", db_options.clone()),